rib9985/todo-list/README.md

-# todo-list
+# Todo List
-A To-Do list projected, inspired by Things 3.
+A To-Do list by Things 3.
 Created for The Odin Project.

+- Preview here: ()[]